andr3wnguyen/DiceGame21/README.md

 # DiceGame21
-Dice game based off of blackjack played from the commandline
+Dice game based off of blackjack played from desktop interface using tkinter.